fabioaraujo76/chat_app_flask/README.md

-# chat_app_flask
+# Chat App in Flask

-Chat App working with forms and lists
+This is a chat application written in Flask.
+The purpose of this project is to take data from a URL and store the information in a list.